AWegnerGitHub/awegnergithub.github.io-content/2022_05_18_run_sanic_on_heroku.md

 My background is utilizing Python.
 I've been using it for nearly 15 years now.
 In my previous role I utilized [Sanic][sanic] to build our API.
 I've also used Django and Flask in the path, but it had been five or more years so I was rusty in those.
 Plus, I have a fancy new book written by Adam Hopkins, the core developer of Sanic and an amazing former colleague, called [Python Web Development with Sanic][book] that I wanted to work through.
 I've been meaning to get to this, and haven't had a lot of time with my recent job change.
 This small POC won't get far, but I've found that if I start following a long tutorial or course or book, I'll dedicate more time so that I can finish it.

-By the way, highly recommend the book if you are utilizing Sanic.
+By the way, I highly recommend the book if you are utilizing Sanic.

 Onward!

+**IMPORTANT UPDATE**: This post was written and utilized a free Heroku Dyno.
+On August 25, 2022, it was [announced that the free tier would be going away][3] on November 28, 2022.
+All of this will continue to work, but you won't be able to utilize the free tier to try it out after that date.

 ## Problem